"It is not acceptable for our allies to be afraid of their neighbor"

 How can a collaborative development of the National Security Strategy be implemented in practice?
 Which actors are central to you?

-The National Security Strategy is written by the German government under the leadership of the Federal Foreign Office.
-In practical terms, this means that we have set up a working group within the Federal Foreign Office in which colleagues with a wide range of specialist backgrounds are involved and which is additionally reinforced by experts from other ministries.
+The National Security Strategy is formulated by the German government under the leadership of the Federal Foreign Office.
+In practical terms, this means that we have set up a working group within the Federal Foreign Office in which colleagues with a wide range of specialist backgrounds are involved and which is additionally supported by experts from other ministries.
 In consultation with the federal ministries, they will produce a text by the end of the year that will ultimately be adopted by the federal cabinet.
 We want a comprehensive national security strategy to be supported by society.
 That is why we are not only conducting an intensive discourse with experts, but also holding discussions in parliament with the parliamentary groups.
-Likewise, we seek to talk with allies and partners to find out what they expect of us and where we can benefit from their strategy processes and deliberations.
+Likewise, we seek talks with allies and partners to find out what they expect of us and where we can benefit from their strategy processes and deliberations.
 Finally, and this is particularly important to us, we are seeking dialog with citizens, because it is their security that is at stake.
 The minister will be personally involved in this.